Thinking about a midlife career change can be frightening — and exhilarating, often simultaneously.

 Your kids might not like it if your new career renders you unable to be home after school; your partner might worry about your availability to accompany him to client dinners; your work friends might “just not get it.”

 This fear of upsetting others often stands in the way of change.
 But it doesn’t have to.

 Engaging in open, honest conversations will help you understand, acknowledge and address others’ concerns.
 Together, you can brainstorm to explore possible solutions that are agreeable to both parties.

 - Fear of starting at ground level

-Additionally, it can be hard for many mid-career professionals to report to a manager who might be ten or more years younger, who seems less experienced in the “real world,” but who has actually logged more time in this area.
+Additionally, the thought of reporting to a manager who might be ten or more years younger than you can be hard to swallow, especially one who seems less experienced in the “real world,” but who has actually logged more time in this area.

 Flipping the Fears: Embracing Change

-She advises career coaching clients to think about what’s most important — right now, in the short term and in the longer term.
+Think about what’s most important to you — right now, in the short term and in the longer term.

 While the Greek philosopher Heraclitus is credited with saying that “change is the only constant in life,” he probably wasn’t referring to career.